pulumi/pulumi-vscode-copilot/README.md

 1. "@pulumi whoami" - demonstrates how Copilot uses organization context to answer questions.
 2. "@pulumi explain this" - do this with an open file, to see how Copilot understands code references.
+3. "@pulumi convert to Pulumi code" - do this with a Terraform configuration or code from another tool.

 ## Extension Settings